Roofing Installation – Where to Start and What to Consider

 3. Damaged Shingles

-Damaged shingles don’t automatically mean you need a new roof, but it could be a sign.
-A licensed roof contractor can determine if only a few shingles need repairing or if replacing the entire roof is more cost-effective and safe for your home.
+Damaged shingles don’t automatically mean you need a new roof, but they could be a warning sign.
+A licensed roofing contractor can determine if only a few shingles are used need repairing or if replacing the entire roof is safer and more cost-effective.

 4. Damaged Flashing